-Hubstaff's user interface is aesthetically pleasing and well-organized, making navigation relatively simple.
-While Hubstaff can sometimes require more hunting to find specific tools and features versus other employee monitoring applications we reviewed (mainly due to its incorporation of dropdown menus), it is still fairly intuitive and easy to familiarize oneself with.
+Hubstaff's user interface is aesthetically pleasing and well organized, making navigation relatively simple.
+While Hubstaff can sometimes require more hunting to find specific tools and features versus other employee monitoring applications we reviewed (mainly due to its incorporation of dropdown menus), it is still intuitive and easy to use.

-Hubstaff does a good job bringing together all the data points it captures, making it very easy for managers and admins to review employee activity and assess productivity levels.
-Reporting can be easily filtered by user, dates or the type of activity and all are affixed with a percentage that identifies how active an employee was during their work hours.
+Hubstaff does a good job bringing together all the data points it captures, making it simple for managers and admins to review employee activity and assess productivity levels.
+Reporting can be filtered by user, dates or the type of activity, and all are affixed with a percentage that identifies how active an employee was during their work hours.